 In 2014, DCH and the CMOs participated in quality improvement training offered by CMS and training led by Georgia's contracted external quality review organization (EQRO) that specifically targeted rapid cycle process improvement.
 DCH also began working on a request for proposals to re-procure the Georgia Families and Georgia Families 360° managed care contractors.
-The trainings assisted the DCH Performance, Quality and Outcomes (PQO) Unit in designing the quality-related requirements for the managed care contracts implemented following the re-procurement.
+The trainings assisted the DCH Performance, Quality and Outcomes (PQO) Unit in designing the quality-related requirements for the managed care contracts to be implemented following the re-procurement.

 In January of 2015, Georgia's EQRO provided a one-half day of training to DCH staff and the CMOs' medical management, quality and leadership staff on strategic planning and rapid cycle performance improvement.
 With these new tools in hand DCH's PQO unit, in association with the Aging and Special Populations unit, developed this quality strategy for the Georgia Families and Georgia Families 360° programs.
 During strategy development sessions, the group utilized the DCH mission, vision and goals as the anchors for the quality strategy and incorporated input from the task forces previously mentioned into the strategy development.
 DCH solicited input from the DCH Medical Care Advisory Committee and the Georgia Chapter of the American Academy of Pediatrics.
-The final draft of the quality strategy was posted for public comment.